 Remnants of the Polly Ann Railway

 One of the last remnants of the Polly Ann track can still be seen in Caseville right off the main street.
 The Caseville depot east moved in the 1980s and is now a summer home.
-The original rail can be seen at the Caseville municipal park in the center of town.
+The original rail from the railway can be seen at the Caseville municipal park in the center of town.

 Related Reading for the Polly Ann